Give the Gift of Music

 Cornwall, Fishkill and Kingston, oversees a music program for

 children ages 6 months to 5 years.
-"Why

-we start children so
+"Why we start children so young is because this age is

-young is because this age is such a strong imprint age,"
+such a strong imprint age," Soberman says.

-that they're absorbing is
+"Everything that they're absorbing is imprinting on

-imprinting on their souls, minds and bodies.
+their souls, minds and bodies.
+We

 music.
-This truly will carry with
+This truly will carry

-their lives and make a strong, indelible impression."
+with them through the rest of their lives and make a strong,

-are an adult-child experience up to age 3, while 3- to
+Lessons are an adult-child experience up to age 3, while 3- to

 5-year olds attend group lessons without a parent or caregiver.

-The group lessons cover things like pitch, meter, and rhythm,
+The group lessons cover things like pitch, meter, and

 but the concepts are all taught through play.

-in looking for a good music
+"This is very important in looking for a good music

 program for children.
 Play has to

-be a big part of it - that's
+be a big part of it - that's how they learn."

-Munchkins instructors are required to have not only a
+Musical Munchkins instructors are required to have not only a

 music background, but an early-childhood background as well.

-"It's really important that the instructors are able to relate
+"It's really important that the instructors are able

-well as, their music skills," Soberman said.
+humorous way, as well as, their music skills," Soberman said.

-how an instructor relates to a child by simply observing the
+Parents can see how an instructor relates to a child

-interaction between instructor and student.
+by simply observing the interaction between instructor and

 The